 Summer Bank Holiday (Scotland) History

-The Summer Bank Holiday was introduced in the Bank Holidays Act of 1871, it was also first observed in that year.
-The holiday was originally intended to give bank employees the chance to participate in and attend cricket matches.
-One hundred years later, the Banking and Financial Dealings Act 1971 moved the bank holiday to the last Monday in August for England, Wales and Northern Ireland - in Scotland it remained on the first Monday in August.
+Summer Bank Holiday was introduced in 1871 by the Bank Holidays Act.
+In 1971, the Banking and Financial Dealings Act moved this day to the last Monday in August for England, Wales, and Northern Ireland.
+In Scotland, it continued to be observed on the first Monday in August.

 Summer Bank Holiday Facts & Quotes

 Summer Bank Holiday Top Events and Things to Do

 Summer Bank Holiday References and Related Siteswww.gov.scot: Bank Holidays www.bbc.co.uk: BBC Bank Holidays